Ups and Downs of Montmarte

 Leaving the place there was a great little bit of graffiti on the sidewalk.
 I love graffiti when it is creative.
 I kind of think it is from Princess Mononoke.
 Down the stairs back to the street full of cafes and to the subway stop.
 Although going down we picked the elevator.
 I think we did that one backwards.

-Ok, our little tour was only a couple of hours, but it was neat to see the place.
+Ok, our little wander was only a couple of hours, but it was neat to see the place.
+If you happen to have a week, check out a full week’s itinerary we put together on Travel-Made-Simple.

 Post supported by: All-Paris-Apartments are offering a lowest price guarantee on all the apartments listed on the website.
 Rent apartments in Paris that come with no hidden costs and get close to all the attractions available in the city.
 All the apartments available to rent are spacious and stylish while also having no hidden costs.
 All apartments listed come with maps, descriptions, and photos to help you decide.